nabil215/datafusion/README.md

 # datafusion
-a method for data fusion
+a method for data fusion that use vote method